Attention Residue Management: 5-Step Clearing Protocol

 How does attention residue management work differently for ADHD brains?

-ADHD brains experience attention residue differently.
-The executive function deficits that characterize ADHD (reduced working memory capacity and impaired inhibitory control) make disengaging from a previous task physiologically harder, not just psychologically harder [10].
+ADHD brains carry residue differently.
+The executive-function differences that define ADHD, including reduced working memory capacity and weaker inhibitory control, make disengaging from a task physiologically harder, not just a matter of trying harder [10].

 ADHD-specific modifications to the protocol

-High-stimulation Clear phase.
-Instead of quiet breathing, try 2 minutes of physical activity: jumping jacks, push-ups, or a quick walk outside.
-The dopamine boost from exertion helps ADHD brains disengage from the previous cognitive set.
+Raise the intensity of the Clear.
+Swap quiet breathing for two minutes of real movement: jumping jacks, push-ups, or a quick lap outside.
+The dopamine lift from exertion helps an ADHD brain unhook from the task it was holding.

-Louder Commit phase.
-State your first action out loud: “I’m going to open the spreadsheet and sort column B.” Vocalizing creates an additional external anchor that helps override residual attention.
+Say the Commit out loud.
+Name your first move: “I am going to open the spreadsheet and sort column B.” Saying it aloud adds an external anchor that helps drown out the residue still pulling for your attention.

 How to reduce attention residue through day architecture